 Think of a topic you’re interested in.
 Whether it’s yoga, investing, DIY or anything else, is there someone you look up to as an authority on that topic?

-Chances are, there will be a relatively small number of people who you follow to get information.
+Chances are, there will be a relatively small number of people who you routinely go to for information.
 These are the experts you trust to tell you what you need to know about the field you’re interested in.
+You likely follow or engage with them on channels where they post a lot, like social media or blogs, to get their latest insights, too.

 Authority